Experimentally ruling out joint reality based on operational completeness

 \textit{Introduction.--} The physical reality of an observable can be identified with the existence of a predetermined value that is revealed if the corresponding measurement procedure is implemented on a physical system.
 The question of whether quantum observables have physical reality was raised by Einstein, Podolsky, and Rosen in 1935~\cite{EPR35}, and has attracted great interest from theoretical and experimental sides.
 While joint reality is interpretationally consistent for commuting observables~\cite{modal}, a variety of {\it no-go theorems} have been formulated that exclude joint reality of incompatible observables under various assumptions.
 Distinctive examples include Bell inequalities~\cite{Bell65,BrunnerRMP} and Kochen-Specker (KS) theorems~\cite{ks,contextreview}, derived under respective assumptions of locality and measurement noncontextuality, and various no-go theorems have been verified in many physical experiments~\cite{bellexp1,bellexp2,bellexp3,bellexp4,contextnature,context1,context2,Mikenc,Mikeprxq,Pryde09,Howardcontext,Wang22}.
 These results enrich our understanding of nature at the conceptual level, and also find wide practical applications, including cryptographic tasks~\cite{Ekert91} and randomness generation~\cite{Pironio10}.

 It is particularly desirable to rule out the joint reality of any {\it two} incompatible quantum observables, under the weakest possible assumptions.
 Yet most no-go theorems only rule out the simultaneous reality of three or more observables (and typically only for quantum systems with three or more dimensions).
-This includes Bell inequalities~\cite{Bell65,BrunnerRMP,bellexp1,bellexp2,bellexp3,bellexp4} and Kochen-Specker theorems~\cite{ks,contextreview,contextnature,context1,kcbs,Cabellokcbs,Yu12,context2,Wang22}, as well as no-go results based on steering~\cite{Jevtic15} and generalized measurement noncontextuality~\cite{Spekkens05, Mikenc,Howardcontext,Howardcontext2,Cabelloprl}.
-Moreover, existing results applicable to just two observables~\cite{Pryde09,PuseyPRA,Mikeprxq} require an assumption of a preparation-noncontextual ontological model~\cite{Spekkens05} (i.e., that two operationally equivalent state preparations correspond to the same mixture of ontic states), and have only been tested under additional assumptions of parity obliviousness~\cite{Pryde09} and/or measurement noncontextuality~\cite{Mikeprxq}.
+This includes Bell inequalities~\cite{Bell65,BrunnerRMP,bellexp1,bellexp2,bellexp3,bellexp4} and Kochen-Specker theorems~\cite{ks,contextreview,contextnature,context1,kcbs,Cabellokcbs,Yu12,context2,Wang22}, as well as no-go results based on steering~\cite{Jevtic15} and generalized measurement noncontextuality, where measurements are operationally equivalent to have the same probability distribution of outcomes in every quantum/ontic state~\cite{Spekkens05, Mikenc,Howardcontext,Howardcontext2,Cabelloprl}.
+Moreover, existing results applicable to just two observables~\cite{Pryde09,PuseyPRA,Mikeprxq} require an assumption of preparation noncontextuality~\cite{Spekkens05}, i.e., two state preparations that are operationally equivalent correspond to the same mixture over ontic states in the ontological model, and have only been tested under additional assumptions of parity obliviousness~\cite{Pryde09} and/or measurement noncontextuality~\cite{Mikeprxq}.
 Thus, a fundamental question naturally arises: Can the joint reality of two observables be tested under less stringent assumptions?